 Anti-Anxiety Medications Explained

-What you need to know about the medications used to treat anxiety
+What you need to know about the medications used to treat anxiety.

 Posted Nov 25, 2011

-Types of Anti-anxiety Medications
+Types of Anti-Anxiety Medications

-Not all anti-anxiety medications are the same, and it is important to make a distinction between the different classes of medications used to treat anxiety.
-This is because the risks and benefits associated with each medication class can vary dramatically.
-Furthermore, certain medications often used for anxiety may actually decrease the efficacy of psychotherapy administered at the same time.
+Not all anti-anxiety medications are the same, and it is important to make a distinction between the different classes used to treat anxiety.
+The risks and benefits associated with each medication class can vary dramatically.
+Further, certain medications often used for anxiety may actually decrease the efficacy of psychotherapy being administered at the same time.

-SSRIs are one of the most commonly used types of medication for anxiety and are often a psychiatrist's first choice when choosing a medication for this purpose.
-The reason for this is that SSRIs have been proven to be very effective for anxiety, are non-addictive, don't cause memory impairment or interfere with psychotherapy, and have minimal side-effects.
+Selective Serotonin Reuptake Inhibitors (SSRIs).
+SSRIs are one of the most commonly used types of medication for anxiety and are often a psychiatrist's first choice for this purpose.
+SSRIs have been proven to be very effective for anxiety, are non-addictive, don't cause memory impairment or interfere with psychotherapy, and have minimal side effects.
 When SSRIs do cause side effects, they usually subside within the first week.
-A notable exception, however, is decreased sexual sensations which occurs in a significant minority of patients.
+A notable exception, however, is decreased sexual sensation, which occurs in a significant minority of patients.

+Serotonin Norepinephrine Reuptake Inhibitors (SNRIs).
 SNRIs do the same thing that SSRIs do but they also increase the amount of signaling between neurons that use a chemical called norepinephrine to communicate with one another.
 When used to treat anxiety, the benefits and side effects of SNRIs are essentially the same as those for SSRIs.
-Like the SSRI, the SNRIs take 4 to 6 weeks to reach maximum effect.
+Like the SSRI, the SNRIs take 4-to-6 weeks to reach maximum effect.
 The three currently available SNRIs are Effexor (venlafaxine), Cymbalta (duloxetine), and Pristiq (desvenlafaxine).

+Benzodiazepines.
 This class of medication includes the well-known drugs Valium (diazepam), Xanax (alprazolam), Klonopin (clonazepam), and Ativan (lorazepam).
 Although benzodiazepines are prescribed frequently for anxiety, particularly by non-psychiatrists, they are no longer considered to be a first-line treatment for these conditions.
-They reduce anxiety quickly; however, they can cause problems when taken in the long-term and should be used with caution.
+They reduce anxiety quickly; however, they can cause problems when taken long-term and should be used with caution.

 Benzodiazepines cause tolerance, which means that over time more of the drug needs to be taken to achieve the same effect.
-There is also a withdrawal syndrome associated with these medications which in the extreme can cause seizures and death.
-Furthermore, certain individuals may develop an addiction to these medications.
+There is also a withdrawal syndrome associated with these medications which in the extreme can cause seizures and even death.
+Further, certain individuals may develop an addiction to these medications.
 Benzodiazepines also inhibit the formation of new memories which can have a negative impact on psychotherapy.
-Furthermore, these medications can be lethal when combined with alcohol or opioids (a type of pain medication) and are involved in a significant percentage of fatal overdoses.
+And these medications can be lethal when combined with alcohol or opioids and are involved in a significant percentage of fatal overdoses.